 Here the option should be a simple one since, despite being both commercial-style coffee machines, they have a big price gap, with the Rancilio machine being the most expensive of the two espresso machines.

 When writing this piece, Rancilio Silvia was about $300 more expensive than the Gaggia Classic.
 And while the price depends on where you’re buying, the Rancilio espresso maker is usually more expensive.

-Since both the Gaggia Classic and the Rancilio Silvia have some wonderful features, are well-built, and will make some of the richest espressos, you’ll never go wrong whatever model you pick.
+Since both the Gaggia Classic and the Rancilio Silvia have some wonderful features, are well-built, and make some of the richest espressos, you’ll never go wrong with whatever model you pick.

-Still, you’re going to have to keep the variations outlined above when it comes to choosing between them.
-These variations range from the boiler and water reservoir price to the weight and best use for each coffee maker.
+Still, you’ll have to keep the variations outlined above when it comes to choosing between them.
+These variations range from the boiler and water reservoir price to each coffee maker’s weight and best use.